vpavlenko/study-music/parts/jazz_solo.md

 <img width="600" alt="Screenshot 2022-02-14 at 10 56 47 AM" src="https://user-images.githubusercontent.com/1491908/153853441-9998abb4-cb6c-4c99-bc10-48ae349b3c94.jpg">

   - Frieler et al., 2016.
 Midlevel analysis of monophonic  jazz solos: A new approach to  the study of improvisation.
 With annotations: https://osf.io/wumcd/
+  - Rabon Michael Bewley.
+Tell Me a Story: A Multi-Model Analysis of Select Lester Young Solos

 - [Martin Norgaard.
 Descriptions of Improvisational Thinking by Artist-level Jazz Musicians](https://repositories.lib.utexas.edu/bitstream/handle/2152/17893/norgaardm.pdf) - Seven jazz artists recorded an improvised solo.
 After completing their improvisations, participants described the thinking processes that led to the realization of their performances